-Mollie Lam is the AAUW Legal Advocacy Fund program manager.
+Mollie Lam is the AAUW Legal Advocacy Fund senior manager.
 Mollie manages LAF’s case support program, making recommendations to the LAF Committee and working with plaintiffs to challenge discrimination and harassment in education and the workplace.
 Mollie also manages Campus Outreach Grants and Case Support Travel Grants, collaborating with AAUW branches to promote awareness about the legal rights of workers and students.
 She earned her bachelor’s in history with a concentration in cross-cultural studies from Carleton College.
 She received her juris doctor from Washington University in St. Louis.
 An attorney with a background in discrimination law, advocacy, and the federal court system, Mollie previously served as law clerk to Judge Michael J. Melloy on the U.S. Court of Appeals for the 8th Circuit.

 Rebecca Lanning directs AAUW’s Art, Editorial, and Media Department — home base for our publications, social media, and media relations teams.
 After learning her craft as an editor at the Modern Language Association in New York, Rebecca worked in scientific and scholarly publishing before joining the AAUW staff in 2006.